History of The Falk Brewing Company (1856 - 1892)

 A Great Name in Wisconsin Brewing History

-The founding grandfather of the Falk Corporation was born in August 9,1823 in Miltenberg, Bavaria Germany.
+The founding grandfather of Milwaukee's Falk Corporation (now Rexnord) was born in August 9,1823 in Miltenberg, Bavaria Germany.
 (Also the birthplace of August Krug and Val Blatz) Entrepreneurial drive was not the only skill Franz Falk brought with him to make his niche in the New World.
 After 6 years spent mastering his father's trade, coopering, Falk added the "art and mastery" of brewing while employed by a Miltenberg brewery.
 In 1848, Franz Falk decided to make a new life for himself in America.
 Falk departed for the United States, reaching New York in June 1848.
-In October of 1848, after three months in Cincinnati, Falk relocated again to Milwaukee.
-With one third of the population German, Milwaukee was a favorable environment for brewers.
+In October of 1848, after three months in Cincinnati Falk relocated again, to Milwaukee.
+With one third of the population German, Milwaukee was a favorable environment for lager brewers.
 All of Milwaukee's famous breweries- Pabst, Schlitz, Miller, and Blatz - were established in the 1840s.
 Franz Falk's timing could not have be better to find a brewing position.
 In the Cream City he was soon employed as a general brewery workman by August Krug, who founded the brewery eventually operated by Joseph Schlitz.
 After approximately six months Falk moved on to the Menomonee Brewery, working with Charles T. Melms for a seven year career as the brewery foreman, or brewmaster.
 The 1857-1858 Milwaukee City directory lists Falk as the brewery foreman of Melms & Co.
-This time frame is approximately when Melms took full control of the former Menomonee brewery, Franz Falk was ready to set out on his own.
+This time frame is approximately when Melms took full control of the former Menomonee brewery, ambitious Franz Falk was working towards setting out on his own.